kevinhikaruevans/old-homeworks/README.md

 This repository contains some old homework solutions that I wrote during my undergrad at WSU.
 I might import additional homeworks as I find them scattered on my harddrives.

+The stuff in here is mostly:

+- TeX
+- C code
+- Verilog/VHDL

 ## Notable ones

 I probably put the most effort into these: